 In addition, I am a co-applicant on the Greater Sport Active Ageing programme evaluation.
 The programme is working to increase physical activity engagement amongst older adults in eight of the boroughs in Greater Manchester.

 I currently supervise two PhD students and two Masters students.
-I am a Fellow of the Higher Education Academy.
+I am a Senior Fellow of the Higher Education Academy.

 On a voluntary basis, I am Chair of the Board of Trustees at Age UK Calderdale and Kirklees and also a member of the Patient Participation Group at my local GP practice.
 Since April 2017, I have been a member of Age UK's national Policy Panel, advising on campaigns and policy positions.

 Prior to commencing my PhD in Manchester in 2010, I had worked in Health & Social Care for 15 years.
 I have worked as a commissioner for older people and physical disability services in local government and have 24 years experience of working in the voluntary sector.
 I also worked as an off-site Practice Educator for Social Work students on placement from Huddersfield University for 8 years.
 I still provide support and supervision to a voluntary sector organisation supporting unpaid carers in Calderdale, on a freelance basis.
 As Chair of the Board of Age UK Calderdale & Kirklees, I supervise the Chief Executuve and hold joint responsibility for the strategic direction of the charity.

 From 2016-19 I worked on the EC funded PreventIT project, developing motivational strategies to encourage people aged 60-70 to engage in activities that prevent functional decline.
 We ran a feasibility RCT in three European countries, testing the feasibility of both instructor-led and app-based interventions.